USU Extension

 USU Extension Iron County strives to help local gardeners by offering a Master Gardener Program, providing updated opportunities for active Master Gardeners, and give resources to help anyone have a water-wise yard in our dry climate.

-Find more information about the Master Gardener Program and UACD tree sale.
-We hope to see you there!
+Find more information below about the Master Gardener Program and UDAF Conservation District tree sale.

-Choose from several types of bare-root tree seedlings at this years UACD Tree Sale.
+Choose from several types of bare-root tree seedlings at this years UDAF Conservation District Tree Sale.
 To preview a few of this years options check out our Tree List *CERTAIN VARIETIES MAY BE OUT OF STOCK*

-Orders must be placed by April 1, 2023 at the Iron County Extension Office located at 585 North Main Street Suite 4, Cedar City, UT 84721.
+Orders must be placed by April 1, 2024 at the Iron County Extension Office located at 585 North Main Street Suite 4, Cedar City, UT 84721.
+We are unable to accept credit/debit cards for payment - cash or check only please!

 After April 1st only orders mailed to Panguitch will be accepted.